ExtensityAI/symbolicai/README.md

 ## Conclusion

-We have presented a neuro-symbolic view on LLMs and showed how they can be a central pillar for many multi-model operations.
+We have presented a neuro-symbolic view on LLMs and showed how they can be a central pillar for many multi-modal operations.
 We gave an technical report on how to utilize our framework and also hinted at the capabilities and prospects of these models to be leveraged by modern software development.